Partner of Nicola Bulley visits scene as diving expert quits search

 He said his team had one small section of the river to check again later on Wednesday but that afterwards, his involvement in the search would be over.

-Search teams from Lancashire Police and the Coastguard, including divers, are now focusing on the 10 miles or so of river downstream of the bench, where the River Wyre empties into the sea at Morecambe Bay.
+Search teams from Lancashire Police and the Coastguard, including divers, are now focusing on the 16km (10 miles) or so of river downstream of the bench, where the River Wyre empties into the sea at Morecambe Bay.

 On Tuesday, Superintendent Sally Riley, of Lancashire Police, said detectives had looked at “every single” potential suspicion or criminal suggestion that had come in and discounted them.